Professor of Bioinformatics, Institute of Molecular Life Sciences (IMLS) and Swiss Institute of Bioinformatics (SIB), University of Zurich

 degree from “Institut d’Etudes Politiques (Sciences Po) de Grenoble” and “Université Paris I - Panthéon Sorbonne” in Military Strategy.

 Professor Helen Rostill is a Consultant Clinical Psychologist and Board Director at Surrey and Borders Partnership NHS Foundation Trust with responsibility for strategy, new business, research and development, innovation, information technology strategy and therapies.
 She is the Trust’s Chief Technology Officer.
-Helen currently leads mental health programmes in Surrey Heartlands and Frimley integrated care systems.
-She is the Senior Responsible Officer for the TIHM (Technology Integrated Health Management) for dementia national Test Bed sponsored by NHS England and the Department of Health.
-She worked for 10 years as a Senior Lecturer at the University of Birmingham and has published a wide range of research in national and international peer reviewed journals.
-Her qualifications include a Doctorate in Clinical Psychology (Clin PsyD), a Postgraduate Diploma in Strategic Management and Leadership, and a BSc (First Class Hons) in Psychology.
+Helen currently leads mental health programmes in Surrey Heartlands and Frimley Integrated Care Systems.
+She is the Senior Responsible Officer for the TIHM (Technology Integrated Health Management) for dementia NHS Test Bed sponsored by the Department of Health, NHS England Office for Life Sciences.
+She worked 10 years as a Senior Lecturer at the University of Birmingham and has published a wide range of research in national and international peer reviewed journals.
+Her qualifications include a Doctorate in Clinical Psychology (Clin PsyD), a Postgraduate Diploma in Strategic Management and Leadership and a BSc (First Class Hons) in Psychology.
 Helen is visiting Professor at the faculty of Health and Medical Sciences at the University of Surrey.

 Chief Technology & Innovation Officer